biparnakroy/pseudoLabelGeneratorForYOLO/README.md

 You should now have all your images inside your images folder!

+Note: you can also use [google-images-download](https://github.com/hardikvasa/google-images-download), ultimately we just need a whole lot of images in ```images``` directory.

 #### Now we have to format the names of images following this convention
 ```<name of dataset><Serial no.>.jpg```